 Capital One Platinum Credit Card

-This card is easy to apply for and available to borrowers with less-than-ideal credit.
-The regular APR is 26.96%, which is on the high side and it doesn’t offer an introductory APR.
+This card is easy to apply for and available to bad credit borrowers.
+The regular APR is 26.96%, which is on the high side, and it doesn’t offer an introductory APR.

 First Access Solid Black Visa Credit Card